PJM Glossary

 Wheel-through

-An energy transaction flowing through a transmission grid whose origination and destination are outside of the transmission grid.
+An energy transaction – flowing through a transmission grid – whose point of receipt and point of delivery are outside of that transmission grid.

 Wholesale Customer